theteam247/woodcore/README.md

 This project is a fully armed and operational bitcoin-core ported to the woodcoin network.

-Dedicated to my heros Sipa, Nullc, and Coblee.
+Dedicated to Sipa, Nullc, and Coblee.
 Props and Kudos.

 Three tasks have made this port complete: